-YouTube is a platform with many different options that help YouTube video makers connect with their audience as well as market their channels.
+YouTube is a platform with many different options that help YouTube video makers connect with their audience and market their channels.

 So, let’s get started.